The biggest resume mistake:

 Edit, proofread, then edit again

-- Ensure that your resume is error-free and concise.
+- Make sure that your resume is error-free and concise.

-Ask someone else to final check.Read: Tips when proofreading and editing your work.
+Ask someone else to proofread or do a final check if possible.Read: Tips when proofreading and editing your work for more tips.

 - Remove unnecessary words.